Ukraine: Barrage of Russian strikes on key infrastructure - KESQ

 KYIV, Ukraine (AP) — Ukrainian officials on Monday morning reported a massive barrage of Russian strikes on critical infrastructure in Kyiv, Kharkiv and other cities.

 Part of the Ukrainian capital was cut off from power and water supplies as a result, Kyiv mayor Vitali Klitschko said.
-Officials also reported possible power outages in the cities of Kharkiv and Zaporizhzhia resulting from the strikes that hit critical infrastructure there.
+Officials reported possible power outages in the cities of Kharkiv and Zaporizhzhia resulting from the strikes.

 In Kharkiv, the subway ceased operating.
 Some parts of Ukrainian railways were also cut off from power, the Ukrainian Railways reported.